And one other thing, ladies and gentlemen, replacing oil is not going to make energy cheaper.

 It's exactly what happened.

-I mean, the the idea.
+I mean, I have no idea.

-this is the peasants.
+This, this, this is the peasants.

 What do you do if it happens to you?